illkyo/clock-site/README.md

 # analog-clock-site
-Displays current time on an analog clock
+Displays current time on a clock